 Jordan Love throws for 2 TDs and Packers beat Seahawks 30-13 as Seattle QB Geno Smith injures knee

+SEATTLE (AP) — Romeo Doubs improbably pulled in his second touchdown catch of the night from Jordan Love, sealing a decisive victory for the Packers and moving them closer to the postseason.

-SEATTLE (AP) — Jordan Love threw two touchdown passes to Romeo Doubs and the Green Bay Packers ended Seattle’s four-game winning streak with a 30-13 victory Sunday night over the Seahawks, who lost quarterback Geno Smith to a knee injury.
+Love threw for 229 yards and the two TDs to Doubs, and Green Bay ended the Seattle Seahawks’ four-game winning streak with a 30-13 victory Sunday night.

+It was the second touchdown, which Doubs caught as he was falling to the turf while tightly covered by Seattle’s Devon Witherspoon with 4:59 left, that had opposing fans at Lumen Field loudly chanting “Go Pack Go!”

+“The couple drives before that, we just felt like we weren’t getting much out of it, you know, we weren’t executing at that high level and making those plays we were making,” Love said.
+“To kind of have some of those drives stall out and then to put a drive down the field and finish with that touchdown out there — Romeo making a great catch — definitely helps you be able to breathe a little bit better.”

 Josh Jacobs ran for 94 yards and a touchdown for the Packers (10-4), who have won eight of 10.
-Jacobs finished with 136 yards from scrimmage and Brandon McManus kicked three field goals.
+Brandon McManus kicked three field goals.

-After Doubs made an impressive grab in the back of the end zone late in the fourth quarter for his second TD, Packers fans at Lumen Field chanted, “Go Pack Go!”
+The Seahawks (8-6) lost quarterback Geno Smith to a knee injury in the third quarter.

-Smith completed 15 of 19 passes for 149 yards, and Howell went 5 of 14 for 24 yards and a pick.
+Smith completed 15 of 19 passes for 149 yards with an interception, and Howell went 5 of 14 for 24 yards and a pick.

 The Packers’ two losses over their last 10 have come to NFC North-leading Detroit, including a 34-31 defeat on Dec.
 5, meaning the division title is likely out of reach.
-Green Bay has yet to clinch a playoff spot.
+Green Bay has yet to clinch a playoff spot, but the team is getting close to where it wants to be.

+“I like where we’re at,” Love said.
+“We’ve just got to keep figuring out ways to get better, to keep pushing each other and find ways to get these wins to end the season off.
+But I like where we’re at.”

+“We know what type of team we are.
+We know what the goal is, what we’re trying to accomplish.
+Playoff ball is just putting the emphasis on what we said early in the year that we wanted to get done,” Seattle linebacker Ernest Jones IV said.
+“That’s win the division, go into the playoffs, get a home playoff game, one or two, or whatever the case may be.”

-Love finished 20 of 27 for 229 yards, and Doubs had three catches for 40 yards.
+Love finished 20 of 27, and Doubs, who missed the last two games in the concussion protocol, had three catches for 40 yards.

 Smith was intercepted in the end zone in the first half and the Seahawks trailed 20-3 at the break.
 Green Bay scored on all four of its first-half possessions.